 - Platform lock-in considerations

-- Container isolation - Strict resource limits and filesystem access controls
+- Container isolation - Resource limits and filesystem access controls

 - Desktop/Swarm integration - Native Docker ecosystem compatibility

-- Security boundaries - Default-deny filesystem access and network isolation
+- Security boundaries - Filesystem access and network isolation controls

 Drawbacks: